quapaw/hapi-tut-monolith-02a/README.md

 |hapi-tut-monolith-03-products|Just the produce service| [https://github.com/quapaw/hapi-tut-monolith-03-products](github)|

 ## Add Services: customers and products
-This is a simple hello world tutorial.
+This step adds two services to the simple hello world tutorial.
 I used this [Tutorial](https://medium.com/@dstevensio/manifests-plugins-and-schemas-organizing-your-hapi-application-68cf316730ef#.2nve7u2r0) for the pattern of breaking the monolith.
 There are just a few changes to this tutorial that I have made.
 I will point those changes out as I go along.